 Before NRCan can issue survey instructions for a survey on Indian Reserve Lands, they need to know the status of the lands to be surveyed and the purpose of the proposed survey.
 The Interdepartmental Agreement respecting Legal Descriptions of Indian Lands describes 5 different forms of descriptions or plans that may be required for a particular land transaction.
 As well as these survey products, some surveys are required for purposes that will not result in a transaction being registered in the First Nations Lands Registry.

-In addition NRCan must be assured that there is an administrative requirement for the survey and that the proposed survey does not conflict with existing registered interests.
+In addition NRCan must be assured that there is an administrative requirement for the survey and that the proposed survey does not conflict with existing registered interests/land rights (QC).
 This assurance is obtained by the Land Governance Director signing the form.
 (With the signature by the First Nation Land Manager, this assurance is obtained.)

 The attached “Land Status Report” has been prepared to provide the NRCan with the information they require prior to issuing survey instructions